 For your convenience, the Funds offer an Automatic Investment Plan ("AIP").
 Under this AIP, the minimum initial investment of \$2,500 is waived and you authorize the applicable Fund(s) to withdraw from your personal checking or savings account each month, quarterly, semi-annually or annually, an amount that you wish to invest, which must be at least \$500.
 If you wish to enroll in the AIP, complete the appropriate section on the Account application.
 Your signed account application must be received at least 15 calendar days prior to the initial transaction.
 A \$25 fee will be imposed if your AIP transaction is returned for any reason.
 The Funds may terminate or modify this privilege at any time.
 You may terminate your participation in the AIP at any time by notifying the Transfer Agent at least five days prior to the next withdrawal.
-Please contact your financial institution must be an ACH member in order for you to participate in the AIP.
+Please contact your financial institution to determine if it is an Automated Clearing House (ACH) member.
+Your financial institution must be an ACH member in order for you to participate in the AIP.